 Begins at: 1:39:41 – Discover learning projects and poetry reading with Manu:

-Original school workshops that were planned to take place today, are now being planned to take place in October 2020 to coincide with Black History Month.
+Original school workshops that were planned to take place on the day, took place in October 2020 to coincide with Black History Month.
 Aimed at 9 to 12 year old’s, these workshops are cross-curricular, exploring migration through the arts, social history and science with diverse topics such as navigation, stability, pulley systems and the experience of leaving home.

 The breadth of approach is mirrored by the intent that this project is inclusive and inter-generational.
 Workshops can only take place with the generous support of our incredible funders, the Royal Academy of Engineering and the Ministry of Housing, Communities and Local Government.

 For enquiries please contact Polly Barnes on 01173 290 387 or polly@myfuturemychoice